Ming Tombs

 Sacred Way

-Known as “shen-dao” in Chinese, it means “the Way of the Spirit.”
+Known as “shen-dao” in Chinese, the Sacred Way of Ming Tombs means “the Way of the Spirit.”
 The body of the dead was carried over the route at funeral ceremony.
 It is totally 7.3 kilometers long, from the Memorial Arch to the gate of the main tomb - Changling (the tomb of the third Ming emperor).

 The highlighted part starts with a huge stone memorial archway, which is completely carved with Chinese white marble.
 Then you will see the Shengong Shengde Stele Pavilion with a 50 tons tortoise carrying a 6.5 meters tall stone tablet inside.
 4 white marble columns, called “Huabiao” or “wangzhu” in Chinese, are positioned at each corner of the stele pavilion.
 On the top of each column seated a mythical beast.